e2technologies/ViewCSS/README.md

 This behavior may be desireable.
 It depends on the application.

-In cases where a element is subclassed, for example like "UIButton", you may want to do the following
+In cases where an element is subclassed, for example like "UIButton", you may want to do the following

 ```swift